Testing

 export SUBSTREAMS_API_TOKEN=eyJhbGci...

-export RUST_LOG=protocol_testing=info,tycho_client=error
+export RUST_LOG=protocol_testing=info,tycho_client=error,tycho_indexer=error

 Step 2: Build the substreams wasm file